-Did you enjoy my Gingerbread Men I brought you last time?
+Did you enjoy my Gingerbread Men recipe I brought you last time?
 They are a must-make this Christmas, along with these deliciously sweet Cranberry Orange Slice ‘n’ Bake Cookies!

 This is my second slice ‘n’ bake cookie recipe to appear on the blog – go check out my first (Chocolate Chip Slice ‘n’ Bake Cookies)!
 I just love making them.

 I absolutely love the combination of cranberries and orange around Christmas time, and they go perfectly well in these slice ‘n’ bake cookies.
 They’re so delicious and melt-in-your-mouth, it’s hard to stop at just one!

-Cranberry Orange Slice ‘n’ Bake Cookies
+How to make Cranberry Orange Slice ‘n’ Bake Cookies

-- 1 tablespoon orange juice
+- Orange juice

-- 1 tablespoon orange zest
+- Orange zest

-Using a handheld or stand mixer fitted with the paddle attachment, beat the butter and icing sugar until smooth and creamy.
+To make these cookies, simply beat the butter and icing sugar until smooth and creamy.
 Add the egg and orange juice, and beat until combined.
 Add the flour, salt, and zest, and beat until combined.
 Fold in the cranberries.

 Turn the dough out onto a lightly floured surface and shape into a 12-inch long log (about 2 inches wide), or two 6-inch logs.
 Tightly wrap the log in clingfilm and chill in the fridge for at least 4 hours, and up to 5 days.
 I like to chill mine overnight.

-Slice the log into thick slices, and place them onto the prepared baking tray.
-Bake for 12 – 14 minutes until lightly brown around the edges.
+Slice the log into thick slices, and place them onto a baking tray lined with parchment paper or a silicone mat.
+Bake for 12 – 14 minutes or until lightly brown around the edges.
 Allow to cool for 5 minutes before transferring them to a wire rack to cool completely.

-NotesCookies stay fresh covered at room temperature or in the fridge for up to 1 week.
-They also freeze well for up to 3 months.
-Thaw overnight in the fridge.
-Cookie dough logs freeze well for up to 3 months.
+Prefer freshly baked cookies?
+Cookie dough logs can be kept in the fridge for up to 5 days, or in the freezer up to 3 months.
 Thaw overnight in the fridge before slicing and baking.